One Interaction Is Worth a Thousand Guesses: Benchmarking the Interactive Capabilities of Deep Research Agents: Experiments

+The User Simulator provides intent-level guidance on user preferences and priorities.
+To verify that interaction gains arise from controlled clarification rather than unintended shortcuts, we analyze simulator backbone robustness, reference leakage, and dependence on fine-grained reference details.
+For efficiency, backbone and limited-reference studies are conducted on 30 sampled instances, while leakage analysis covers all simulator responses.

-\paragraph{Impact of User Simulator Model} To evaluate robustness, we pair three representative research agents (GPT-5.1, Grok-4.1-Fast, and DeepSeek-V3.2) with three strong LLMs acting as User Simulators: GPT-5.1, Gemini-2.5-Pro, and Claude-Sonnet-4.5.
-As shown in Table~\ref{tab:user_simulator_models}, performance remains largely invariant to the simulator choice for each research agent, while inter-model performance gaps are consistently preserved.
-This indicates that the User Simulator provides \emph{stable and standardized} feedback, and that IDRBench primarily measures the \emph{intrinsic interactive capability} of research agents rather than artifacts of simulator selection.
-Overall, these results validate the robustness and low variance of our evaluation protocol.
+\paragraph{Simulator Backbone Robustness} We first evaluate whether results depend on the simulator backbone by pairing three representative research agents (GPT-5.1, Grok-4.1-Fast, and DeepSeek-V3.2) with three strong simulator LLMs: GPT-5.1, Gemini-2.5-Pro, and Claude-Sonnet-4.5.
+As shown in Figure~\ref{fig:backbone_robustness}, performance remains largely stable across simulator choices, while relative ranking gaps between agents are consistently preserved (full results in Appendix~\ref{app:backbone_robustness_full}).
+These findings suggest that IDRBench captures interaction behavior rather than simulator-specific artifacts.

+\paragraph{Leakage Analysis} We next examine whether simulator responses expose reference content.
+Lexical overlap with reference documents is extremely low, with an average ROUGE-L F1 of 0.0211 and an average Longest Common Subsequence (LCS) of only 4.62 words, indicating negligible direct copying.
+Further GPT-5.5-based analysis shows that 97.91\% of responses are preference clarification, while only 2.09\% contain object-level leakage.
+These results suggest that the simulator mainly provides high-level intent guidance rather than report-level content or hidden answers.
+Detailed classification criteria are provided in Appendix~\ref{app:leakage_classification}.

+\paragraph{Limited-Reference Robustness} Finally, we test whether the simulator relies on high-level intent signals rather than detailed reference content by grounding it on heavily compressed references containing only 10$\sim$20\% of the original content.
+As shown in Figure~\ref{fig:reference_robustness}, performance remains comparable to full-reference simulation (full results in Appendix~\ref{app:simulator_grounding_full}).
+These results suggest that the simulator mainly captures coarse-grained intent signals, supporting its use as a controlled and reproducible proxy for user feedback.